 Edinburgh is one of my favourite cities in the UK because of its rich history, beautiful architecture and charming scenery.
 I shot an engagement session in Edinburgh with Jessica and Kevin who were visiting the UK all the way from Indonesia.
-It was their first time in the city so made sure I took them to Edinburgh’s best photo spots!
+It was their first time in the city so made sure I took them to the best photo spots.
+We started at the Edinburgh Royal Mile and made our way to some of the prettiest nearby spots.

 St Giles Cathedral